You’re going to love these sturdy, hearty, and delicious spinach burgers! They’re made with chickpeas, fresh spinach, and a whole lot of flavor!

 Let’s connect!
 Hop on over to our Facebook page and give it a like, and follow us on Instagram and Twitter, and follow us and share this and other Veganosity recipes on Pinterest.
 We’d be so grateful if you did.
 If you like this recipe and can’t wait to see what we’re going to share next, subscribe to Veganosity.
 Just fill in the subscription box above our picture in the top right corner of the page.
 And, Alex and I love hearing from you, please leave a comment and let us know what you think of our recipes.

-- 30 oz chickpeas reserve the liquid from the can
+- 30 ounce chickpeas reserve the liquid from the can

-- 1 tsp extra-virgin olive oil or 2 water See Note
+- 1 teaspoon extra-virgin olive oil or 2 water See Note

 - 1 white onion finely chopped